 November 7, 2017 - The POC announces that the 13 sporting venues are currently 99.7% completed.

-qualifies for the 2018 Olympics, becoming both the first Nigerian team and the first African women competitors to be represented at the Winter Olympics.
+November 17, 2017 - The Nigerian bobsled team qualifies for the 2018 Olympics, becoming both the first Nigerian team and the first African female competitors to be represented at the Winter Olympics.

-investigation.
+December 5, 2017 - The IOC announces that Russia is banned from participating in the 2018 Olympics due to a lengthy doping investigation.
 Clean athletes will be allowed to participate under the generic Olympic flag.

-.
+January 20, 2018 - The IOC announces North Korea will participate in the Winter Olympics.
 North Korea and South Korea will march together under one flag during the opening ceremonies.

-following a norovirus outbreak at the Olympic facilities, and 900 South Korean military personnel have replaced them.
+February 6, 2018 - The POC says that 1,200 security guards have been pulled from duty following a norovirus outbreak at the Olympic facilities, and 900 South Korean military personnel have replaced them.
 As of February 4, 41 security guards had suffered from symptoms of the virus.